TechnicalitiesDevelopment/MoreLocales/README.md

 Indonesian (id-ID) <img src="https://catamphetamine.github.io/country-flag-icons/3x2/ID.svg" width="20">

 <small>Wish to add another language to this list?
 [Make an issue!](https://github.com/Angeltrisi/MoreLocales/issues)</small>
-<small>Before doing so, note that due to the way the game renders fonts, we are limited to only being able to render fonts that are written from left to right.</small>
+<small>Before doing so, note that due to the way the game renders fonts, we are limited to displaying text that is written from left to right.</small>

 # Important Note
 Localization for vanilla entries is not currently supported in all of these languages.